MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-overview.md

 ### Customize Scenarios

-For more information about debugging your existing bot app, see [how to use an existing bot](https://github.com/OfficeDev/TeamsFx/wiki/%7BDebug%7D-Teams-Toolkit-VS-Code-Tasks#how-to-use-the-existing-bot) and [Set up bot](https://github.com/OfficeDev/TeamsFx/wiki/%7BDebug%7D-Teams-Toolkit-VS-Code-Tasks#set-up-bot
+For more information about debugging your existing bot app, see [How to use an existing bot](https://github.com/OfficeDev/TeamsFx/wiki/%7BDebug%7D-Teams-Toolkit-VS-Code-Tasks#how-to-use-the-existing-bot) and [Set up bot](https://github.com/OfficeDev/TeamsFx/wiki/%7BDebug%7D-Teams-Toolkit-VS-Code-Tasks#set-up-bot
 ).

 <br>